ievutec/ievutec.github.io/_pages/portfolio.md

 ## Science Writing

+---

+### UPDATE

+As of February 2021 I am now also a student contributor to [Physics World](https://physicsworld.com/) on quantum developments in the scientific community :)

+---

 I've done quite a bit of science communication and outreach in my day, although sadly not as many of these endeavours have a traceable online presence (mostly talks at events and such).
 However, I did edit and contribute to the Edinburgh University Science magazine (EUSci):

 [Link to EUSci Magazine](https://issuu.com/eusci)